CSA-FEDERATE/Proposed-BuildingBlocks/other/utils/BB_Template.md

 ## Priority
 <!-- High, Medium, Low -->

-## Related Project(s)
+## Contribution through RDI projects
 <!-- If Yes – e.g. The BB should be used/added in the Eclipse Blueprint A – for demo purposes, show added value,
-If No – Project Proposal (e.g. WP4 in FEDERATE, or in the SDV EcoSystem Community Framework -->
+If No – Project Proposal (e.g. WP4 in FEDERATE, or in the SDV EcoSystem Community Framework) -->

 ## Availability of Source Code
 <!-- Yes / License (e.g. Yes/MIT)